d-krupke/slurminade/README.md

 ## Usage

 You can set task specific slurm arguments within the decorator, e.g., `@slurminade.slurmify(constraint="alggen03")`.
-This arguments are directly passed to *simple_slurm*, such that all its arguments are supported.
+These arguments are directly passed to *simple_slurm*, such that all its arguments are supported.

 In order for *slurminade* to work, the code needs to be in a Python file/project shared by all slurm-nodes.
 Otherwise, *slurminade* will not find the corresponding function.
-The function must also be on the top level of Python such that it is available after a simple `import` of the main-file.
+The slurmified functions also must be importable, i.e., on the top level.
 Currently, all function names must be unique as *slurminade* will only transmit the function's name.

 ## Debugging